-How is apple cider made is a question you will probably only ask if you have several trees in the garden or access to surplus-fruit; perhaps the greengrocer is turfing out a box that has seen better days.
+How is apple cider made is a question you will probably only ask if you have several trees in the garden, access to surplus-fruit or perhaps know a greengrocer who is turfing out a box that has seen better days.

 You will need a packet of dried-yeast later.

-I find a pressure-cooker so useful; saves so much time and electricity.
+I find a pressure-cooker very useful.
+It saves so much time and electricity; 20 minutes versus 3 hours.

-If you have organic-apples that you know have not been sprayed then there is no need to peel them; simply quarter and toss into a large pot.
+If you have organic-apples that you know have not been sprayed then there is no need to peel them; simply quarter the fruit and toss the pieces into a large pot.

-How is apple cider made is very simple to make badly, but you can make this a real hobby perfecting your brewing techniques.
+How is apple cider made proves it is very simple to ferment badly and still taste reasonable; you can make this into a real hobby perfecting your brewing techniques.
+It may lead on to new things; in my case to guava honey mead, for example.
+It's called a melomel.

 Like most things making apple cider is an art developed over years if you want a magnificent draft.
 If you are happy with something less than perfect, then don't fuss too much with the details.

-Sugar is public enemy number one, and it comes as no surprise that those with raised blood glucose are the ones being targeted by the coronavirus.
+Sugar is the great enemy; it comes as no surprise that those with raised blood glucose are the ones being targeted during the pandemic.

-Whatever you do, avoid bottled spices as far as you can.
-Certainly buy small quantities, keep them in the fridge, and use as quickly as possible.
+Whatever you do, avoid ground spices as far as you are able.
+Certainly buy small quantities, keep them in the fridge; and use as quickly as possible.

-Probably the greatest risk factor to reacting very badly to the coronavirus is raised blood glucose.
-Pre and frank diabetics need to take great care to drastically reduce all refined carbohydrates, especially at this time; make your apple cider without the sugar, and accept that it will be rather more tart and less alcoholic.
+Probably the greatest risk factor to reacting very badly to the coronavirus is obesity.
+Frank and pre-diabetics need to take great care to drastically reduce all refined carbohydrates, especially at this time; make your apple cider without the sugar and accept that it will be rather more tart and less alcoholic.

 Beer makes a very good servant but a very bad master; and likewise with all alcoholic beverages.